 Collecting DNA Samples for Paternity Testing

 Paternity testing requires a clean sample (a sample free of contaminants and foreign DNA) with a good amount of the participants’ DNA.
-While HomeDNA IDENTIGENE can extract DNA from almost any specimen type, our standard DNA Paternity Test uses easy and non-invasive cheek swabs.
-HomeDNA IDENTIGENE customers rub the swab against their cheek for about thirty seconds.
+While HomeDNA Paternity can extract DNA from almost any specimen type, our standard DNA paternity test uses easy and non-invasive cheek swabs.
+HomeDNA Paternity customers rub the swab against the insides of their cheeks for about thirty seconds.
 The swab’s special mesh tip (it’s not cotton like a Q-Tip) grabs loose cells for DNA testing and typically provides more than enough DNA for a single use, such as a paternity test.

 DNA Paternity Test Science: Extracting the DNA